 During the last five decades, DLR/GSOC has been responsible for the preparation and execution of many manned and unmanned space missions.
 Effective and professional planning for the spacecraft as well as related on-ground activities always is an essential factor for the mission success.

-On the one hand, the experienced scientists of the GSOC mission planning team have developed an own generic planning system for the optimization and coordination of all activities onboard a spacecraft.
+On the one hand, the experienced scientists of the GSOC Mission Planning team have developed an own generic planning framework for the optimization and coordination of all activities onboard a spacecraft.
 It is continuously enhanced by adopting new planning concepts to meet new requirements.
-This can mean updates on a short notice for already acitve systems by adaptations of the configuration of planning rules and constraints, but also changes in the overall design for long-term projects.
+This can mean updates on a short notice for already active systems by adaptations of the configuration of planning rules and constraints, but also changes in the overall design for long-term projects.

-The generic GSOC planning system is a well-established and well-proven tool suite,
+The generic GSOC planning framework is a well-established and well-proven tool suite,